 Dr. Mark L. Frigo

 Dr. Mark L. Frigo is Director of the Center for Strategy, Execution and Valuation and the Strategic Risk Management Lab in the Kellstadt Graduate School of Business at DePaul University in Chicago.
-He is a Ledger & Quill Alumni Foundation Distinguished Professor of Strategy and Leadership and Professor of Accountancy in the School of Accountancy and MIS at DePaul.
+He is the Ezerski Endowed Chair and Professor in the School of Accountancy and Management Information Systems at DePaul.

 Author of six books and over 100 articles, his work is published in leading business journals including Harvard Business Review.
 Dr. Frigo is a CPA (Illinois), a Certified Management Accountant and holds a PhD in Econometrics.
 His professional career has included corporate strategic planning, mergers and acquisitions, and management consulting with KPMG.
 He is the author of research monographs and case study research for the AICPA, Institute of Management Accountants (IMA), the Institute of Internal Auditors (IIA) Research Foundation and the Institute of Chartered Accountants of England and Wales (ICAEW).
 A dynamic speaker, he is the recipient of the Economos Distinguished Teaching Award in the Kellstadt GSB at DePaul and numerous awards from professional organizations for his executive education programs.